MomenMM/zero_day/README.md

 **hey there!**

-this project is about getting used with github, as almost all other projects here.
+this project is for me to get more used with github, as almost all other projects here.